coderefinery/git-intro/content/commits.md

 :::::{tabs}
 ::::{group-tab} GitHub

 TODO: I can't find this.
-Do we click on the defalt proposal there?
+Do we click on the default proposal there?

 ::::
 ::::{group-tab} VS Code